abinit/abinit/doc/tutorial/paral_gswvl.md

 must be a factor (divisor) of the number of orbitals.
 If this is not the case, the distribution is not optimal, but the code tries to balance the load over the processors.
-For example, if we have 5 orbitals and 4 processors, the orbitals will have the distribution: 2/1/1/1.
+For example, if we have 5 orbitals and 4 processors, the orbitals will have the distribution: `2/1/1/1`.

 There are no specific input variables to use the parallelism in the wavelet mode as the only parallelisation level is on orbitals.
 So running ABINIT with an `mpirun` command is enough (this command differs according to the local MPI implementation) such as:

-    mpirun -np Nproc abinit < infile > logfile
+	 mpirun -n Nproc abinit < infile.abi >& logfile

 For further understanding of the wavelet mode, or for citation purposes, one may read [[cite:Genovese2008]]